she is not complaining of pain or disconfort at all; but I am about to take her to the ped. Can you answer asap pls, we have no insurance.

 - 18 month old foamy yellow diarrhea

-- foamy diarrhea in children
+- frothy mouth and diarrhea in baby

 - toddler has foamy nappiea

-- yellow foamy poop in toddler
+- yellow foamy diarrhea in toddler